Classes

 Students must successfully complete a pre-course screening which includes:

-1. Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
-Candidates may swim using the front crawl, breaststroke, or a combination of both.
-Swim goggles may be used.
+- Swim 50 yards using the front crawl, breaststroke or a combination of both.

-• Starting in the water, swim 20 yards.
-(Swim goggles are not allowed)
+- Starting in the water, swim 20 yards.
+(The face may be in or out of the water.
+Swim goggles are not allowed)

-• Surface dive, feet-first or head-first, and retrieve a 10-pound object.
+- Surface dive, feet-first or head-first, to a depth of 7-10 feet to retrieve a 10-pound object.

-• Return to the surface and swim 20 yards on back with both hands, holding the object at or near the surface.
+- Return to the surface and swim 20 yards on back to return to the starting point, holding the object at the surface with both hands and keeping the face out or near the surface.

 A nonrefundable deposit of $165 is due upon registration.
 Students should bring the balance due with them to the first day of class along with proof of age.
 Course fee includes access to American Red Cross textbook and CPR adult/infant pocket mask.